dmbarbour/glas/docs/GlasApps.md

 ### Environment Variables

-Environment variables can be viewed as an ad-hoc, restricted memory shared between host and application.
-The host may compute data on demand and impose restrictions on how variables are manipulated based on data types.
-Only the host may define new environment variables.
+Environment variables can provide a flexible shared-memory interface between an application and its host.
+In some cases, the host might compute requested fields on demand, or process updates immediately.
+Some variables may be read-only, or restrict which sorts of reads or writes or data types are permitted.

 * **env:(on:EnvVar, op:MemOp)** - response depends on the target and operation.
 May fail.
 Possible EnvVars:
- * *vars* - a record of environment variables with string values
+ * *var:String* - an environment variable with a string name and value
+ * *vars* - read-only list of defined 'var' names
  * *cmd* - request command-line as a list of strings.
  * *exit* - put-only; application halts after setting exit code and committing.
  * *strace* - get the current stack trace, suitable for debugging